Fuzzyshark-Watson/FchatAPIBot_Java/README.md

 }
 2: ACCOUNT SETTINGS
-In BotMain you can define where the Local AccountSettings is located. public String AccountSettingsFile = "C:\\BotData\\PowerBot\\AccountSettings.txt";
+In BotMain you can define where the Local AccountSettings is located.
+Example: public String AccountSettingsFile = "C:\\BotData\\PowerBot\\AccountSettings.txt";

+!!!
+If you pull this program, make sure the AccountSettingsFile string points to your file !!!

-This file should be kept unavailable by anyone if you upload your program.
+***This file should be kept unavailable by anyone if you upload your program.***

 3: ABOUT THE API
 The F-chat API works in the following way: